View programs

 Please contact the international office.

-In the third year of the program, you will have the opportunity to demonstrate your knowledge and problem-solving skills in the Integrated Manufacturing Centre (IMC), a world-class on-campus training facility.
+In the program's third year, you will have the opportunity to demonstrate your knowledge and problem-solving skills in the Integrated Manufacturing Centre (IMC), a world-class on-campus training facility.
+The IMC provides students access to cutting-edge manufacturing technologies such as robotics, automation systems, and CNC machines.
+Working in this environment allows students to apply their theoretical knowledge in a practical setting, gaining hands-on experience with real industrial equipment.

 Please note: students will be required to purchase green tag safety boots in order to participate in many laboratory settings.